-Lady Lake is located in Strathcona Park up on the forbidden plateau, very beautiful setting for sure.
-The forbidden plateau is a beautiful plateau on the east of the Vancouver Island, British Columbia, located northwest of Comox lake, roughly between Mount Albert Edward to the southwest and Mount Washington to the northeast.
+Lady Lake is located in Strathcona Park, Vancouver Island, on the forbidden plateau, a very beautiful setting for sure.
+The forbidden plateau is a beautiful plateau on the east side of Vancouver Island, British Columbia, located northwest of Comox lake, roughly between Mount Albert Edward to the southwest and Mount Washington to the northeast.
 This is such a pretty lake, a jewel of Strathcona Park.

 An alpine meadow on mount Beecher in the southwest corner of the plateau is the only site in Canada where the Olympic Onion grows.
-This onion plant is a low growing perennial wildflower with a couple of flattened, grass-like basal leaves which may be toothed.
-The strongly flattened stem is shorter than the leaves and the flowers are pink in color with deeper pink midveins and pointed tips.
+This onion plant is a low-growing perennial wildflower with a couple of flattened, grass-like basal leaves which may be toothed.
+The strongly flattened stem is shorter than the leaves and the flowers are pink with deeper pink mid-veins and pointed tips.
 The stamens are roughly about 1 to 2 cm and the anthers are usually yellow.
 You do not see this flower on most of the island as it is quite rare here, but there are many growing around Lady Lake.

 There is plenty of wildlife here, you could see bears, deer, elk, or maybe the Vancouver Island Marmot, the whiskey jacks are quite numerous here and will eat from your hands.
 They like pepperoni and granola bars and will swarm a hiker who has brought some, eating out of your hands or taking food from your mouth, love these little birds.